Some unseen cinematographic techniques applied to the filming of a best-selling book about a crucial moment in recent American history.

 Redford calls it a howdunit about a whodunit.
 It tells how the relatively inexperienced and always vulnerable reporters defied tremendous and frequently ominous opposition from sources of great power, persisting in their search for the truth about who did what to whom in the pastiche of politics and crime identified under the umbrella label “Watergate.”

-In 2019, the film was included in the ASC’s roster of 100 Milestone Films in Cinematography of the 20th Century.
+In 2019, All the President’s Men was included in the ASC’s roster of 100 Milestone Films in Cinematography of the 20th Century.
 Learn more about this list here.

 You'll find much more about Willis here.